 - Strengthen land use policy and the development review process to better support climate change mitigation and adaptation - Identify climate change risks and prepare for potential impacts - Protect and enhance natural assets - Facilitate best management practices for low emission farming and climate change adaptation change mitigation an d adaptation Primary Action Establish a multidisciplinary review team to assess provincial and local land use planning legislation and tools and make recommendations to decision-makers on how to best implement an ecosystem-based approach to the development application process (partnership amongst all communities).
 Overview Evolving land use planning tools have been emerging to better implement an ecosystem-based approach to planning (e.g. sustainability guidelines and rating systems, green development standards, review committees, etc.).
 Similarly, provincial policy has been evolving putting a greater emphasis on climate change and ecological systems.
 The local GPA context needs to be explored to determine how to best implement these into the development review process.
-Recommended It is recommended to establish a multidisciplinary team of professionals with Approach experience in land use planning to: Explore the legislative and policy framework within the Greater Peterborough Area context to better understand opportunities to enable ecosystem-based approached; Review tools and mechanisms used by other municipalities; Consult with interested stakeholders; and Make recommendations to decision-makers in the GPA on best approaches to be implemented.
+Recommended It is recommended to establish a multidisciplinary team of professionals with Approach experience in land use planning to: Explore the legislative and policy framework within the Greater Peterborough Area context to better understand opportunities to enable ecosystem-based approached; Review tools and mechanisms used by other municipalities; Consult with interested stakeholders; and to be implemented.
+Growth Plan for the Greater Golden Horseshoe